Halftonex/npc-generator-gpt/README.md

 1. Click Install and wait for installation to complete.

 ## Limitations
-Since this module uses a free API endpoint, some requests might be rejected due to high demand, just wait a bit and try again.
+Since this module uses a free API endpoint, some requests might be rejected due to high demand (or it could be even offline), just wait a bit and try again.
 As an alternative, you can use your private API key to communicate directly with OpenAI's API.

 ## Usage
 After installing and enabling the module, you will find a new button on top of the Actors tab.